mcsee/Software-Design-Articles/Articles/Refactorings/Refactoring 006 - Rename Result Variables/readme.md

 [Code Smell 79 - TheResult](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Code%20Smells/Code%20Smell%2079%20-%20TheResult/readme.md)

+# Context 💬

+Generic names like result, data, or res are lazy placeholders.

+They acknowledge that a computation finished but hide the nature of the outcome.

+This forces the reader to track the variable's identity manually, increasing cognitive load as the method grows.

+You should rename the variable to reflect its semantic role—often mirroring the function that created it—you transform a generic "thing" into a meaningful domain concept.

+This ensures the variable's purpose remains clear even when the assignment and its usage are far apart.

 # Steps 👣

 1. Name the variable with the same name as the last function call.